 How long does reverse balayage last?

 Plan to head to the salon for touch-ups every six to eight weeks if your natural hair color is nowhere near your reverse balayage shade or if you want to make sure your color looks its best at all times.
-If you’re not sure which timeline is appropriate for you and your hair, your stylist will be able to suggest the best schedule for a follow-up appointment.
+If you’re unsure which timeline is appropriate for you and your hair, your stylist will be able to suggest the best schedule for a follow-up appointment.

 How do you care for reverse balayage?

-If you’re ready to try the reverse balayage trend, we’ve rounded up 16 of our favorite ideas to give you some major inspiration.
+If you’re ready to try the reverse balayage trend, we’ve rounded up 22 of our favorite ideas to give you some major inspiration.

-The Best Reverse Balayage Ideas To Try Now
+The Best Reverse Balayage Ideas to Try Now

-Dark Brown To Golden Blonde
+Dark Brown to Golden Blonde

-Chocolate To Light Brown
+Chocolate to Light Brown

-Brown To Honey Blonde
+Brown to Honey Blonde

-Dark Blonde To Blush
+Dark Blonde to Blush

 Pastel pink hair doesn’t need to be high-maintenance.
 A reverse balayage will help blend your dark blonde roots with your fantasy color seamlessly.

-Brown To Charcoal
+Brown to Charcoal

 Maintaining charcoal hair color can be time-consuming, but reverse balayage can help keep upkeep to a minimum.
-Ask your colorist to add lowlights to the strands around your root area and softly blend them with the rest of your mane.
+Ask your colorist to add lowlights to the strands around your root area and softly merge them with the rest of your mane.

-Auburn To Golden
+Auburn to Golden

 You don’t have to be a blonde or brunette to slay reverse balayage.
-The technique looks just as amazing on ladies with auburn locks.
+The technique looks just as impressive on ladies with auburn locks.
 We love the way auburn blends softly into golden blonde.

-Black To Auburn
+Black to Auburn

-Gray To Platinum
+Gray to Platinum

 Subtle gray is the perfect way to tone down yellowing platinum roots for a fresh new look.